 Click on the Image to View the Presentation

-Click the link below to access the AICE application for the 2017-2018 school year.
+Click the link below to access the AICE application:

 - The Advanced International Certificate of Education (AICE) is an advanced academic curriculum and assessment program written and administered by the University of Cambridge in England.